 Skip Gianopulos: Yes.
-So, um, you know, it is really important to embrace the situation that you’re in.
-Um, I would say that as a, a good, you know, kind of ending note to say, uh, wherever you find yourself, be content in that and to find a way to draw out the positives and, and move forward.
+So it is really important to embrace the situation that you’re in.
+I would say that, as a good kind of ending note, wherever you find yourself, be content in that, and find a way to draw out the positives and move forward.

 David Hirsch: Yeah.
 That’s excellent.
-And just good advice for anybody in any circumstance, right.
-Deal with reality and move forward.
-The, hopefully the glass being half full.
-Yeah.
-Right.
+And just good advice for anybody in any circumstance, right?
+Deal with reality, and move forward with hopefully the glass being half full.